hundalrs/HiredDev/README.md

 * Ability to take notes and access them for each individual job
 * Ability to edit job entry to update status or add notes
 * Unit Tests for API
+* Created a Dark Mode for landing page

 ## Future Features